MinemenFree/Practice/README.md

-# cPractice
+## cPractice

-Highly configurable practice plugin.
-This project was originally closed source and is now open source.
+cPractice is a flexible, easy to use and feature-rich practice plugin.

-<h1 align="center">How to use?</h1>
+<h3 align="left">How to use?</h3>

 1) Install like any other plugin by dragging it into your server's plugin folder
 2) Start the server & let the plugin load config files